 Rod taper and length

-Taper and length play a big part in the action of a fishing rod and along understanding your target fish and the method you will use to catch them will help determine which rod to choose.
+Taper and length play a big part in the action of a fishing rod and, along with understanding your target fish and the method you will use to catch them, will help determine which rod to choose.

 Most rods on the market are progressive tapering from butt to tip to allow for an even rod action.